Moscow raises tension on Ukraine and warns Washington that it puts “European security” at risk | International

-The expectations about the talks held this Monday in Geneva between Washington and Moscow were not very optimistic on both sides and nothing that happened at the meeting altered the script.
+The expectations about the talks held this Monday in Geneva (Switzerland) between Washington and Moscow were not very optimistic on both sides and nothing that happened at the meeting altered the script.
 Russia’s military pressure on the border with Ukraine, almost eight years after the annexation of Crimea, has sparked fears in both the United States and Europe, and the meeting has not lessened tension.
-The Kremlin has promised that it does not plan to intervene in the former Soviet republic, but has also warned the US Administration, in a threatening tone, not to seek a rapprochement with Russia, which involves reducing NATO’s presence in eastern Europe. , is “a great mistake to the detriment of European security”, in the words of the head of the Russian delegation, Sergei Ryabkov.
+The Kremlin delegation promised that it does not plan to intervene in the former Soviet republic, but also warned the US Administration, in a threatening tone, not to seek a rapprochement with Russia, which means reducing NATO’s presence in eastern Europe. , is “a great mistake to the detriment of European security”, in the words of the head of the Russian delegation, Sergei Riabkov.

-Joe Biden’s government appeared at the meeting with an offer to discuss the deployment of missiles and the scope of military exercises in Europe, in addition to warning of strong economic sanctions, “much tougher” than those applied by the annexation of Crimea in 2014, if Russian President Vladimir Putin launches an intervention in Ukraine.
-The requests raised by Russia in a document weeks ago, however, “are the opposite of starting points,” said Undersecretary of State Wendy Sherman.
-The Kremlin demands legal guarantees that NATO will not be strengthened on Russia’s European borders, especially on Ukraine’s, and that the Atlantic Alliance also assumes “the obligation to prevent an expansion of NATO to other states. [de Europa del este, el Caúcaso o Asia central], including the accession of Ukraine ”.
+Joe Biden’s government appeared at the meeting with an offer to negotiate on the deployment of missiles and the scope of military exercises in Europe, in addition to warning of strong economic sanctions, which will go “far beyond” those applied for the annexation of Crimea in 2014, if Russian President Vladimir Putin launches an intervention in Ukraine.
+The Undersecretary of State, Wendy Sherman, explained after the meeting that the requests made by Russia in a document weeks ago “are the opposite of starting points” and that she had made it known to her counterpart.
+The Kremlin demands legal guarantees that NATO will not be strengthened on Russia’s European borders, especially on Ukraine’s, and that the Atlantic Alliance also assumes “the obligation to prevent an expansion of NATO to other states. [de Europa del este, el Cáucaso o Asia central], including the accession of Ukraine ”.

 The Russian diplomat made a statement in a very harsh tone.
-“If this does not happen [las concesiones occidentales a Moscú], then the question will be analyzed taking into account all sectors “, said Ryabkov, who then launched the following reflection:” Without anticipating anything, without anticipating events, I can say that I really would not like to face a situation in which the NATO countries, led by the United States, make such a mistake and act again to the detriment of both their own security and the entire European continent ”.
+“If this does not happen [las concesiones occidentales a Moscú], then the issue will be analyzed taking into account all sectors “, said Riabkov, who then launched the following reflection:” Without anticipating anything, without anticipating events, I can say that I really would not like to face a situation in which the NATO countries, led by the United States, make such a mistake and act again to the detriment of both their own security and that of the entire European continent ”.

 The most positive note from the round of meetings on Monday, which lasted for eight hours, is that the diplomatic channel is not dead and that both governments want to continue talking.
-The talks will continue at the multilateral level throughout the week.
+No European authority participated in the meeting, despite the fact that its results directly affect the Old Continent, although Washington does not stop insisting that any decision or measure related to this crisis be adopted in coordination with the European allies.
+The talks will continue at the multilateral level, indeed throughout the week.
 On Wednesday the NATO-Russia Council will meet in Brussels and on Thursday a session of the Organization for Security and Cooperation in Europe (OSCE) is scheduled in Vienna.
-Even so, the Russian diplomat warned that the success or failure of the negotiations will not be a matter of months, but of days.
+Even so, the Russian diplomat warned that the success or failure of the negotiations will not be a matter of months but of days.

-“Russia’s position is tough, not an ultimatum,” Ryabkov added.
-Russia wants NATO to return to its 1997 boundaries and resign from members that joined later.
-That year, the then Secretary General, Javier Solana, and the Russian Foreign Minister, Yevgueni Primakov, signed the Founding Act of Mutual Cooperation, which allowed the expansion of NATO without conflict.
-After that came the accession of all current space to eastern Germany, including Poland, Romania and the Baltic countries.

 Join EL PAÍS to follow all the news and read without limits.